Ylvauk/node-npm-intro/README.md

 1. Create a new directory called `hello-node` and `cd` into it.
 1. Create a file called `index.js` and edit it in your text editor.
 1. Console log 'hello world'.
-1. Create an array with at least three items, assign it to a variable, and console log it.
+1. Create an array with at least three elements, that is assignedto a variable, and console log the variable.
-1. Create an object with at least two properties, assign it to a variable, and console log it.
+1. Create an object with at least two properties, that is assigned to variable, and console log it.
 1. Write a DOM method like `document.querySelector()` and see what happens.
 1. In your command line and enter the command `node index.js`.
 Make sure you're in the same directory as the file you're trying to run.

 **Review Questions:**